LoRose2/LoRose2.github.io/content/docs/Recipes/Breakfast/omelette-in-a-bag.md

 1. Bring a large pot of water to a boil.
 Place the bag (up to 8 bags at a time) into the boiling water.
 Cook for exactly 13 minutes.

-1. Open the bag, and let the omelet roll out onto a plate.
-The omelet should roll out easily.
+1. Open the bag, and let the omelette roll out onto a plate.
+The omelette should roll out easily.

 # Notes